Ottawa vs Québec

 The good news is, it’s not only tolls that you’ll come across on the road.
 There is also a plethora of gas stations, rest stops, and roadside stands dotting Mexico’s highways.
 There are gas stations you’ll recognize (like Shell, BP, and Mobil) and some that are specific to Mexico (like the national chain Pemex).
 The major chains all have little convenience stores (usually Oxxos) and bathrooms, which are sometimes free and sometimes five pesos or 25 cents.
 One thing to be aware of, however, is that Mexico is like Oregon or New Jersey in that you can’t pump your own gas.
 When you pull up to the pump, someone will come over and ask which type and how much you want.
 They might also clean your windows and check your fluids for a tip.

 In addition to the many places you can stop, go to the bathroom, and stretch your legs, Mexico also has several road safety services that you can use if needed.
 As you drive along, you’ll see emergency service numbers posted everywhere, which is super nice.
 You’ll also occasionally see the Green Angels themselves, which are roadside assistance vehicles that are supposedly bilingual and free.
-Thankfully we’ve not needed to use any of these services yet, but just that fact that they’re there makes me feel really good.
+Thankfully we’ve not needed to use any of these services yet, but just the fact that they’re there makes me feel really good.
 Another interesting safety feature you can find along Mexican highways would be the water points, or places where you can get free, potable water if you ever run out.
 Desert driving has lots of potential hazards!

 Why we do it: